jhucsf/spring2020/assign/assign02.md

 The grading breakdown is:

-* C version of postfix calculator: 15%
+* C version of postfix calculator: 10%
-* Assembly version of postfix calculator: 85%
+* Assembly version of postfix calculator: 60%
+* Unit tests (for both versions): 10%
 * System tests (for both versions): 10%
-* Unit tests for assembly language version: 10%

-FIXME: figure out how to incorporate design and coding style into grading breakdown.
+* Design and coding style (for both versions): 10%

 This is a challenging assignment.
 Don't wait until the last minute to start it!
 As usual, ask questions using Piazza, come to office hours, etc.